 To schedule a teletherapy session for your child, call 804-644-9590.

-If your child is experiencing a mental health crisis during this time, call (804) 305-2420.
-Our Immediate Response therapists may respond in person on a limited basis but will remain available to support crisis situations via phone 24/7.
+If your child is experiencing immediate trauma, call (804) 305-2420.
+Our Immediate Response therapists may respond in person on a limited basis but will remain available to support you via phone 24/7.

 ChildSavers’ Tips for Coping with COVID-19